Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 ## 3. Install origami build tools

 Now you need a Node package to run the Origami build process.
-How you install this depends on whether you are intending to use it as a command line tool or as part of a Gulp-powered build process.
+How you install this depends on whether you are intending to use it as a command line tool or as part of a gulp-powered build process.

 <aside>
 	<h4>What are build tools for?</h4>